Fostering Cats and Kittens

 - Socialization: Sometimes we pull cats from the shelter who have had a tough time and are frightened.
 These cats do very well if they can get into a home where they feel safe and can learn to trust humans again.
 This can take anywhere from a week to a few weeks depending on the cat and is a great opportunity to really ‘rescue’ a cat that needs it!

 - Bottle Baby Fosters: This is not as easy as the other kinds of fosters we need and, if you don’t already know how to do this you would need to be trained prior to fostering for PZF.
 Some of the local LAAS Shelters offer this kind of training here and here.
 If the babies are very young (days old) they need to be fed round the clock every couple of hours.
 Once they are about 2+ -3 weeks old they can get through the night if they are fed right before the person goes to bed and as soon as they wake up in the morning.
 The other tough part about taking on these babies is that they sometimes do not survive.
-Time frame for these fosters would be from one to three weeks or up to over a month or two depending on whether they wanted to hand them to another foster after they are weaned but before they are at weight (2 pounds) to be spayed or neutered and put up for adoption.
+The time frame for these fosters would be from one to three weeks or up to over a month or two depending on whether they wanted to hand them to another foster after they are weaned but before they are at the weight (2 pounds) to be spayed or neutered and put up for adoption.

 - Hard to adopt cats: Sometimes we have cats for a long time at Peter Zippi and they just need to get out and into a home for a bit of R&R. This also gives us information about how the cat will behave once in a real home which is valuable information that we can share with potential adopters.
 This is something we don’t require that often, but we do have the occasional need for this kind of fostering.